Alex-J-Brown/cam_cal/README.rst

 **std** - The logfile from the reduction of a flux standard.

-**fcal** -  An optional run on the science target with a large aperture for flux calibration purposes (must have matching comparison stars with the science run).
+**fcal** -  An optional run on the science target with a large aperture for flux calibration purposes (must have matching comparison stars with the science run and should have a matching target aperture radius to the flux standard observation).

 **science** - The logfile of the science data.
 The target must be aperture 1.
 If not using an **fcal** run then it is wise to match the aperture radii with that of the flux standard in order to prevent systematic effects.